29 Fascinating M Commerce Statistics for 2020

 Mind-Boggling M Commerce Statistics (Editor's Choice)

-- There are 5.1 billion unique mobile users.
+- There are nearly 9 billion mobile connections.

 - 49% of consumers use mobile phones for shopping.